Personalization at Scale: Beyond {"{firstName}"}

 - Role-specific language

-Now you're speaking to categories of people, not just individuals.
+Speaking to categories of people, not just individuals.
 Much better.

 - Content they've engaged with